ortizo-117/SCI_Map/README.md

-### Step 1: FreeSurfer Processing (reconall.sh)
+### Step 1: FreeSurfer Processing (recon_all.sh)

 **Note:** If you have already run FreeSurfer's recon-all on your data, you can skip this step and proceed directly to Step 2.
 However, ensure you have a working FreeSurfer installation as it will be required for Step 3.

-The initial processing step uses the `reconall.sh` script located in the processing folder.
+The initial processing step uses the `recon_all.sh` script located in the Preprocessing folder.
 This script can be run on:
 - Linux systems
 - Windows systems using Windows Subsystem for Linux (WSL)
   - Recommended: Ubuntu on WSL